About Candlelighters

 Candlelighters For Children With Cancer was founded in 1977 by five families who had one thing in common: a child impacted by cancer.

-With the help of emergency financial assistance, regular family activities, in-hospital programs, and an annual family camp, we ensure that families have the resources and connections they need to navigate childhood cancer together.
+With the help of emergency financial assistance, family activities, in-hospital programs, youth programs, support groups, scholarships and more, we ensure that families have the assistance and connections they need to navigate childhood cancer together.

-Today, the organization has supported nearly 100,000 family members through the crisis of childhood cancer.
+Today, the organization has supported over 100,000 family members through the crisis of childhood cancer.

 Candlelighters For Children With Cancer provides support every step of the way for families in Oregon and SW Washington facing childhood cancer.